Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/analytics-domain-proxy.md

 !!! info
     This guide focuses on building a proxy to Amplitude’s HTTP API (`api.amplitude.com`).
 This configuration sends events directly from the proxy service to Amplitude.
-     In larger organizations, talk with your developer operations and information security teams before choosing and deploying a proxy server.
+     Talk with your developer operations and information security teams before choosing and deploying a proxy server.

 ## Introduction